 Rock-ons (Docker Plugins)¶

-Rock-ons are Rockstor’s name for it’s use of docker containers to provide a Plugin System to easily expand the functions of a base Rockstor install.
-This feature is relatively new to Rockstor but is proving to be quite popular and is under active development.
+Rock-ons are Rockstor’s name for its use of docker containers to provide a Plugin System to easily expand the functions of a base Rockstor install.

 Each Rock-on aims to provide a single additional service and the list of Rock-ons available by default is expanding all the time.